 Are Hemorrhoids Genetic?

 So, are hemorrhoids genetic?
 Aside from all of the other potential causes of hemorrhoids, genetics and a family history of hemorrhoids do play a role in the causation from time to time.
-While your genes aren’t directly tied to the swelling of your hemorrhoids, certain genetics may lead to a greater risk of not only hemorrhoid swelling and other complications as well.
+While your genes aren’t directly tied to the swelling of your hemorrhoids, certain genetics may lead to a greater risk of hemorrhoid swelling and other complications as well.

 The strength of an individual’s cartilage is impacted by genetics, which can play a role in your susceptibility to hemorrhoids in general.
 If you’ve inherited genes that allow for stronger cartilage and muscles in that area, you’re less likely to experience hemorrhoids in your lifetime.